-Did you know that some toilets can retail for nearly $3,000?
+Did you know that some toilets can retail for over $3,000?

 That seems like a hefty price, but expensive toilets also come along with some specific advantages.
 If you have some physical limitations, want to get off the grid effectively, or just want the best example of form and function with today’s toilets, these are the very best of the best right now.